DBZGTKOSDH is right about that:RandomGuy96 wrote:Ultimate Gohan never fired a single ki blast, IIRC.

 1. It's apparently more efficient.

 It wasn't pointed towards to the planet.
-There was no reason to worry about that.2.
-He doesn't want to destroy every planet he stands on.
+There was no reason to worry about that.

 James Teal (Animerica 1996) wrote:When you think about it, there are a number of similarities between the Chinese-inspired Son Goku and that most American of superhero icons, Superman.
 Both are aliens sent to Earth shortly after birth to escape the destruction of their homeworlds; both possess super-strength, flight, super-speed, heightened senses and the ability to cast energy blasts.
 But the crucial difference between them lies not only in how they view the world, but in how the world views them.